-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers: (Topic 606) ("ASU 2014-09"), amending its accounting guidance related to revenue recognition.
+In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), amending its accounting guidance related to revenue recognition.
 Under this ASU and subsequently issued amendments, revenue is recognized to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Additional disclosures are required to provide the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
-The standard is effective for annual periods beginning after December 15, 2017, including interim periods therein, using either of the following transition methods: (i) a full retrospective approach reflecting the application of the standard in each prior reporting period with the option to elect certain practical expedients or (ii) a retrospective approach with the cumulative effect upon initial adoption recognized at the date of adoption, which includes additional footnote disclosures.
-The Company plans to adopt the new standard in fiscal 2019.
-The Company does not expect the adoption of this standard to have a material impact on its results of operations.
+The standard is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
+ASU 2014-09 is effective for the Company starting in the first quarter of its fiscal 2019.
+The Company elected to adopt the standard using the modified retrospective method.
+The Company has substantially completed its analysis of the impact of the adoption, and expects that the adoption of this guidance will not have a material impact on its consolidated financial statements.